jingxiaozheng/jingxiaozheng.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm the final year PhD candidate in the [Department of Electrical and Computer Engineering](https://ece.umd.edu/) at University of Maryland, College Park.
+I'm a final year PhD candidate in the [Department of Electrical and Computer Engineering](https://ece.umd.edu/) at University of Maryland, College Park.
 My advisor is [Prof. Rama Chellappa](http://users.umiacs.umd.edu/~rama/).
 I am also affiliated with [University of Maryland Institute for Advanced Computer Studies (UMIACS)](http://www.umiacs.umd.edu/).

 My research interests include deep learning, face recognition, video analysis, action recognition and dictionary learning.